Making a Scene Presents an Interview with Sarah Morris

 Sarah Morris has a habit of missing the forest.
 From the day the Minneapolis based singer-songwriter picked up a guitar, armed with the bone-deep memory of her parents’ well-loved record collection and rooted in the storytelling fire of a Mary Chapin Carpenter tune, she’s been too busy crafting love letters to the details of the trees.
 Sarah’s endearingly honest, expertly penned songs encourage audiences to pull away from the big picture and get caught up in the magic of our everyday minutia, the rainy day ache in her sunlit voice granting us permission to escape into stories at once hauntingly familiar and uniquely her own.

 Inclined toward the intimacy of live performance, Sarah spends a remarkable amount of time on stage.
 Whether solo, backed by the country kick of her long-time band The Sometimes Guys (Nordlund, Foreman, and Lars-Erik Larson), as half of vintage-harmony heavy duo The Home Fires with Vicky Emerson, or hosting local and traveling musicians live online from her big green bathroom, her playful-hearted presence is both captivating and contagious.
-Having played over 120 live shows in 2019 and opened for greats like JD Souther, Suzy Bogguss, and Teddy Thompson, she’s had plenty of beautiful moments to revel in.
-And with a brand new album to share in 2020, she’s primed to offer us a few beautiful moments of our own.
+Amidst her steady performance schedule she has opened for greats like JD Souther, Suzy Bogguss, and Teddy Thompson – she’s had plenty of beautiful moments to revel in.
+And with a brand new album to share in 2023, she’s primed to offer us a few beautiful moments of our own.